lyk0014/lyk.github.io/_posts/paper/2024-12-05-Flux_qwen2vl.md

 ---
-title: Intro Text2Image models which use MLLM (PGv3, Flux_QWEN2VL)
+title: Intro Text2Image models which use MLLM (Flux_QWEN2VL)
 author: LYK
 date: 2024-12-04 19:00:00 +0800
 categories: [Reading, Paper]
-tags: [MLLM, Text2Image, LLaMA 3, Qwen, Playground_V3, Flux]
+tags: [MLLM, Text2Image, Qwen, Qwen2VL, Qwen, Flux]
 pin: true
 published: true
 description: So so excited to see the progress of Text2Image models which use MLLM.
 Expecting since 2023!!!